aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/usecase.en.md

 ### Observability

 Last but not the least, think about how are you going to collect the data across multiple calls for debugging and/or security and compliance reasons.
 LangFuse provides a way to capture the trace of your workflow with tight integration with the agent.
-You will find that in the [`accounting-agent-demo.py`](../../static/code/accounting-agent-demo.py) file.
+Look for the string `run_name` in the [`credit-underwriting-agent.py`](../../static/code/module3/credit-validation/credit-underwriting-agent.py) file and you will see how LangFuse has been configured.